Mary Wheatley, Executive Director

 Stephanie graduated from Clearwater Christian College in 2003 with a Bachelor of Arts in Communications with a Minor in Psychology.

-Gabriela Bonn, Adoption Caseworker
+Gabriela Bonn, Senior Caseworker

 Gabriela Bonn joined Heart of Adoptions, Inc. in June 2006 as an Adoption Caseworker Assistant.
 After receiving her degree, Gabriela was later promoted to Adoption Caseworker and began working closely with birth mothers handling their day-to-day needs, monitoring medical care and overall well-being.
 Additionally, she coordinates the interaction between adoptive parents and birth parents.
 She has previous experience working with youth in a parenting program.
 Gabriela has experience in both domestic and international adoptions, specifically working internationally with Guatemala.

 Gabriela obtained her Bachelor’s degree in Social Work from Florida Gulf Coast University in 2013.